Linda Rutledge

 Picture

-In collaboration with Dr. Hendrik Poinar at McMaster University and Dr. Paul Wilson at Trent University, along with colleagues affiliated with the University of Tennessee in Chattanooga (Dr. Tim Gaudin; Jeremy Hooper), I am sequencing ancient wolf genomes to understand ancient ancestral contributions to contemporary Canis populations.
+In collaboration with Dr. Paul Wilson at Trent University and Dr. Tim Gaugin and Jeremy Hooper at University of Tennessee in Chattanooga, we are sequencing ancient wolf genomes to understand the ancient contributions to contemporary Canis populations.
+Read our recent Open Access publication here.

 genomic ancestry of north american canis